p-nordmann/g4/README.md

 ## Known issues

 - On Windows, the game does not resize properly with the terminal.
 This is a known limitation of the underlying technology.
 Unfortunately, Windows does not propagate the resize events to the process.
 Some workaround can be found, but are not a priority at the moment.
-- No 3-fold repetition draws.
-Right now, the 3-fold repetition rule is not implemented.
-Coming soon!

 ## License